 Transport Layer (Layer 4 of the OSI Model)

-Nowadays we can run multiple applications on a single device and can get multiple services.
-Data from each application packaged, transported and delivered to the right application on the destination device.
+We can run multiple applications on a single device and get various services.
+Data from each application is packaged, transported, and delivered to the proper application on the destination device.
 The transport layer of the OSI model accepts data from the application Layer and prepares it for network layer addressing.

-A sending and receiving devices communicate to make a decision on how to split data into segments, and how to make possible data sending without losing any Segment?
-It also decides the confirmation method about all the arrived segments at the receiving end.
+A sending and receiving device communicates to decide how to split data into segments and how to make data sending possible without losing any Segment.
+It also determines the confirmation method for all the segments that have arrived at the receiving end.

 The transport layer is responsible for end-to-end communication over a physical network.
 It provides logical communication between application processes running on different hosts within a layered architecture of protocols and other network components.

-The Transport layer is responsible for end-to-end connectivity between hosts, Process to process delivery, error control, flow control and etc. It is also known as an end-to-end layer because it provides an end-to-end connection rather than a hop-to-hop connection.
+The Transport layer is responsible for end-to-end connectivity between hosts, Process to process delivery, error control, flow control, etc. It is also known as an end-to-end layer because it provides an end-to-end connection rather than a hop-to-hop connection.
 The transport layer is also responsible for data encapsulation.
-The unit of data encapsulation in Transport Layer is a segment.
-It uses TCP, UDP, DCCP and, SCTP protocols.
+The unit of data encapsulation in the Transport Layer is a segment.
+It uses TCP, UDP, DCCP and SCTP protocols.
 The important responsibilities of a Transport Layer are the following:

 Transport Layer process-to-process delivery

 The Data Link Layer provides delivery of data frames between two neighbouring nodes over a link.
-It requires the 48 bit MAC address of the Network Interface Card of every host machine to correctly deliver a frame between source and destination.
+It requires the 48-bit MAC address of the Network Interface Card of every host machine to deliver a frame between source and destination correctly.
 The data delivery on the data link layer is known as node-to-node delivery.
-The Network Layer is responsible for delivery of datagram between two hosts.
-The Network layer requires an IP address for right delivery of packets between hosts.
+The Network Layer is responsible for the delivery of data between two hosts.
+The Network layer requires an IP address to deliver packets between hosts.

-The data communication on the internet has not defined the exchange of data between two nodes or between two hosts.
+Data communication on the internet does not define the exchange of data between two nodes or between two hosts.
 Real communication takes place between two processes.
-Therefore we need process-to-process delivery of data.
-The transport layer is responsible for process-to-process delivery of a packet, part of a message, and from one process to another.
+Therefore, we need process-to-process data delivery.
+The transport layer is responsible for the process-to-process delivery of a packet, part of a message, and from one process to another.

-But, at any moment, several processes may be running on the source host and several on the destination host.
+But, at any moment, several processes may run on the source host and several on the destination host.
 To complete the delivery, we need a mechanism to deliver data from one of these processes running on the source host to the corresponding process running on the destination host.

-So the port number is the mechanism which made it possible to deliver the segments of data correctly among the multiple processes running on a particular host.
-A port number is a 16-bit address used to find any client-server program uniquely.
+So, the port number is the mechanism that makes it possible to deliver the data segments correctly among the multiple processes running on a particular host.
+A port number is a 16-bit address used to uniquely identify any client-server program.
 The figure below illustrates the data delivery process over a network.

 End-to-end Connection between hosts

-End-to-end connection happens between two applications, for example, the facebook messenger.
+End-to-end connection happens between two applications, for example, Facebook Messenger.
 It just considers that the two ends are talking with one another without any knowledge about the network.
-It usually a transport layer responsibility.
+It is usually a transport layer responsibility.
 It uses TCP and UDP protocols for end-to-end connectivity.

-TCP is a reliable protocol because it ensures reliable delivery of data between hosts while UDP is an unreliable protocol because it is a stateless protocol which ensures best-effort delivery.
-UDP is suitable for the applications which have little concern with flow or error control and requires to send a bulk of data like video conferencing.
-It has often used in multicasting protocols.
+TCP is a reliable protocol because it ensures reliable data delivery between hosts.
+At the same time, UDP is unreliable because it is a stateless protocol that provides best-effort delivery.
+UDP is suitable for applications that have little concern with flow or error control and require sending bulk data, such as video conferencing.
+It is often used in multicasting protocols.

 Tracking Individual Conversations

-The layer 4 is responsible for data flowing between a source and destination applications known as a conversation.
+Layer 4 is responsible for data flowing between source and destination applications, known as a conversation.
 A host may have numerous applications running across the network simultaneously.
-All applications communicate with one or more applications on one or more remote hosts.
+All applications communicate with one or more applications on remote hosts.
 It is the task of the transport or layer 4 to keep up and track these multiple conversations.

 Multiplexing and De-Multiplexing

-It collects data from several application processes of the sender, envelops the data with a header and sending them to the projected receiver, the enveloping process is called multiplexing.
-Multiplexing allows the real-time use of different applications over a network which is running on a host.
-The transport layer provides a multiplexing mechanism to enables sending packet streams from various applications simultaneously over a network.
+It collects data from several application processes of the sender, envelops the data with a header, and sends it to the projected receiver.
+The enveloping process is called multiplexing.
+Multiplexing allows the real-time use of different applications over a network running on a host.
+The transport layer provides a multiplexing mechanism to enable sending packet streams from various applications simultaneously over a network.

-Transport layer at the receiving end accepts the data packets from different processes differentiated by their port numbers and passes them to the network layer after adding proper headers. in the same way, delivering received segments at the receiver side to the correct app layer processes, called de-multiplexing.
-De-multiplexing required at the receiver side to get the data coming from several processes.
-Transport layer receives the segments of data from the network layer and delivers it to the appropriate process running on the receiver’s machine.
+The transport layer at the receiving end accepts the data packets from different processes differentiated by their port numbers and passes them to the network layer after adding proper headers.
+In the same way, delivering received segments at the receiver side to the correct app layer processes is called de-multiplexing.
+De-multiplexing is required on the receiver side to get the data from several methods.
+The transport layer receives the data segments from the network layer and delivers them to the appropriate process running on the receiver’s machine.

 Segmenting Data and Reassembling Segments

-Most networks have the limit of data amount that can be included in a single packet.
-The transport layer protocols segment the data into blocks that are a suitable size according to the network limitations.
-This segmenting service also includes the encapsulation requirement on all piece of data.
-It also includes the header which is necessary for racking and resembling the data stream.
+Most networks have a limit on the amount of data that can be included in a single packet.
+The transport layer protocols segment the data into blocks of a suitable size according to the network limitations.
+This segmenting service also consists of the encapsulation requirement on all pieces of data.
+It also includes the header necessary for racking and resembling the data stream.

-At the destination side, the transport layer reconstructs different segments of data into a complete data stream that is also useful to the application layer.
-The protocols at the transport layer also explain how header information used to rebuild the data pieces into streams to passed to the application layer.
+On the destination side, the transport layer reconstructs different data segments into a complete data stream useful to the application layer.
+The protocols at the transport layer also explain how header information is used to rebuild the data pieces into streams to be passed to the application layer.

 Identifying the Applications